lukejoyce-dev/product-list/README.md

 ## Purpose

-This project was developed with a focus on **using minimal frameworks and dependencies** to showcase my abilities in building efficient, scalable applications with essential tools only.
-The aim is to provide a clean and lightweight setup.
+This project was developed with a focus on **using minimal frameworks and dependencies** to showcase my abilities.

 ---